postwait/esoteric-curio/content/writes/a-guide-to-nomenclature-selection.md

 ## It's too much work to change everything

 Maybe so.
 This isn't a simple yes/no answer.
-Certain terms are not choice and should be avoided, but often aren't worth retroactively changing.
+Certain terms are not a good choice and should be avoided, but might not be worth retroactively changing.
 Other terms are undeniably offensive and should be changed at all costs.
-A simple example: The N-word was "acceptable" in print two hundred years ago and as it became less acceptable people stopped using it but didn't change old print or messaging... until they did.
-I guarantee that if you found a word that offensive in your product docs today, there is literally no cost to large to go fix that.
+A simple example: The N-word was "acceptable" in print two hundred years ago and as it became less acceptable people stopped using it.
+At first, they didn't change go back and change old messages... then they did.
+I guarantee that if you found an equally offensive word in your product docs today, there is literally no cost to large to go fix that.
 Time will change the severity of infractions and what was once "not worth changing" will become "very worth changing."
 Time, it is relentless.

+> #### My thoughts
+> This was, in fact, the impetus of writing this document.
+There are terms that I will avoid
+> using.
+There are terms that I will encourage others to avoid using.
+There are terms that
+> I will avoid consuming (in that I will refuse to use a piece of software).
+All of this
+> depends upon how damaging that term is.
+I also realize that the category into which a term
+> falls today may change tomorrow...
+My response will be to fix it, then understand why, then
+> write it down here.

 # Reception